WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

 WebAssembly function and vice versa.

-An import binding describes how to create a WebAssembly [host function instance][`hostfunc`] instance from a Web IDL function by specifying:
+An import binding describes how to create a WebAssembly [host function instance][`hostfunc`] from a Web IDL function by specifying:
 * the Web IDL function signature, including parameter and result types and whether the Web IDL function is a static (the current default), method (with an additional `this` parameter) or constructor (with an additional `newTarget`